kondarajasekharreddy97/DevOps_Shack_Ultimate_Pipeline_12_march/PHASE-3/CICD.md

 2. **Pipeline Maven Integration**:
    - This plugin provides Maven support for Jenkins Pipeline.
    - It allows you to use Maven commands directly within your Jenkins Pipeline scripts.
-   - To install, follow the same steps as above, but search for "Pipeline Maven Integration" instead and also install
+   - To install, follow the same steps as above, but search for "Pipeline Maven Integration" instead .
-   -  "Config File Provider Plugin".

 3. **Config File Provider**:
    - This plugin allows you to define configuration files (e.g., properties, XML, JSON) centrally in Jenkins.